Classic Pesto alla Genovese

 Pesto alla Genovese originates from the Italian port city of Genoa (also Genova).
 Pesto comes from the Italian word “pestare,” meaning “to pound” or “to grind.”
 While pesto is traditionally made with a mortar and pestle, using a food processor saves time and effort.

 The most common way to serve pesto is definitely over pasta.
-The traditional pasta shape served with pesto alla Genovese is trenette, a long ribbon-like pasta similar to linguine.
-Personally I think pesto works perfectly with every pasta.
+The traditional pasta shape served with pesto is trenette, a long ribbon-like pasta similar to linguine.
+Personally I think this pistachio basil pesto works perfectly with every pasta.

 Here are a few other suggestions for what to eat with pesto: